 Bessie Minor Swift Foundation accepting grant applications from Moffat County

 Applications will be accepted through Feb.
-15, and recipients will be announced May 1.
+15 and recipients will be announced on May 1.
 The fund will consider applications for grants requesting a minimum of $500 and a maximum of $3,000.

-More than $530,000 in grants has been awarded since 2008.
-The foundation prefers to consider grants for programs instead of grants strictly for purchase of technology.
-The foundation also favors awarding grants to local organizations that do not have access to large fundraising budgets.
+More than $374,000 in grants has been awarded since 2008.
+The foundation prefers to consider grants for programs instead of grants strictly for technology.
+The foundation also prefers to award grants to organizations that do not have access to large fundraising budgets and are local in nature.
 Grants are made only to nonprofit organizations certified as tax exempt.
 More information is available on the website.

-Bessie Minor Swift was mother of Philip Swift, founder of Swift Communications.
-Bessie was born June 29, 1887 in Onaga, Kansas.
-She was raised in Kansas City, Missouri, then moved to Blackburn, Missouri, where she taught school in a one-room schoolhouse.
+Bessie Minor Swift was mother of Philip Swift, the founder of Swift Communications.
+Bessie was born in Onaga, Kansas on June 29, 1887.
+She was raised in Kansas City, Missouri, and then moved to Blackburn, Missouri where she taught school in a one-room schoolhouse.

-Phil Swift recalled that the importance of education was reinforced throughout his upbringing not so much through statements or concrete expectations, but more through the example of his mother’s interest in English, reading, history, and music.
+Phil recalls that the importance of education was reinforced throughout his upbringing not so much through statements or concrete expectations, but more through the example of his mother’s interest in English, reading, history and music.

 Nonprofit organizations in the area are encouraged to apply.

 Readers around Craig and Moffat County make the Craig Press’ work possible.
 Your financial contribution supports our efforts to deliver quality, locally relevant journalism.

 Now more than ever, your support is critical to help us keep our community informed about the evolving coronavirus pandemic and the impact it is having locally.
 Every contribution, however large or small, will make a difference.

 Each donation will be used exclusively for the development and creation of increased news coverage.

 Start a dialogue, stay on topic and be civil.